openresty/lua-nginx-module/README.markdown

 This method returns an iterator Lua function that can be called to read the data stream until it sees the specified pattern or an error occurs.

+An optional option table can be given as the second argument, which support the options:

+* `inclusive`
+    specify wether the pattern itself should be returned as part of the matched data

 Here is an example for using this method to read a data stream with the boundary sequence `--abcedhb`: